ijonglin/teclast-f5-ubuntu-finalizer/README.md

 kernel module before and after sleep, respectively.

 ### ACPI Tables -- DSDT (/dsdt)

+With new upstream kernel fix, DSDT modifcations are *no longer* required to be set in any special way to ensure sleep will work now.
+This section is kept for historical and possible future use.

 I've put together a rudimentary development system to modify the DSDT tables.
 Once again, it seems pretty magical, but I would need some experience and some of the HW specs to figure out what magical incantation would actually make it work.
 Doesn't seem super-hard, just super esoteric, but I'm game for anything.